 Any youngsters whom I teach for the first time are not allowed to move on with their shooting until they are safe and confident in handling a gun — only then will they be able to start learning to shoot properly.

-A lot of young Shots do put unnecessary pressure on themselves to shoot straight.
 It takes a long time to become a good Shot and it is a process.
 What is important is that the young Shot enjoys learning to shoot and to shoot well.

 This article was originally published in 2015 and has been updated.